 Ruhija Sector has got; Bitukura gorilla family, Oruzogo gorilla family, Kyaguriro gorilla family, Mukiza gorilla family.

-Rushaga sector has got; Nsongi gorilla family, Mishaya gorilla family, Bweza gorilla family, Kalungye gorilla family, Busingye gorilla family, Bikyingi gorilla family, Rwigi gorilla family, Mucunguzi gorilla family.
+Rushaga sector has got; Nsongi gorilla family, Mishaya gorilla family, Bweza gorilla family, Kahungye gorilla family, Busingye gorilla family, Bikyingi gorilla family, Rwigi gorilla family, Mucunguzi gorilla family.

 UNESCO world heritage

 In 1994, UNESCO listed Bwindi Impenetrable national park as world’s heritage site.
 This is due to its bio-diversity that has kept the mist-cover forest a travelers’ paradise for gorilla tracking.
-The altititude of 1160 to 2607 meters enables Bwindi National park to receive abundance of rainfall of about 1500mm annually.
+Furthermore, the attitude of 1160 to 2607 meters enables Bwindi National park to receive abundance of rainfall of about 1500mm annually.
 Buhoma sector is located on the lowest altitude and Rushaga and Nkuringo are on the high altitude

 Directions to Bwindi Impenetrable forest National park.

-Another Route if you are in Queen Elizabeth national park.
-You take Ishaha -Kihihi Rd to Butogota.
+Another Route you can take is in Queen Elizabeth national park.
+You take Ishasha -Kihihi Rd to Butogota.